-- Make sure that your dishwasher, washing machine, toilets, etc. are not running.
+- Make sure that your dishwasher, washing machine, toilets, ice maker, etc. are not running.
 Turn off all faucets inside and outside.

-- Record your meter reading on the water meter located outside your home close to street.
-While recording your reading.
-Check the flow indicator.
+- Record your meter reading on the water meter located outside your home close to the street.
+You may need to use a flashlight to wake your meter up.
+While recording your reading, check the flow indicator.

 - Wait 2 to 6 hours using absolutely no water.
 (Remember not to flush any toilets during this time.)

 - Record your meter reading again and compare the two readings.

 - If the reading has increased, you may have a leak, and you may want to contact a licensed plumber or repair the leak yourself.

 - If the reading is the same, you do not have a leak.

 - Locate your meter, which is typically in your front yard on the corner near the street.